stephenjtyrrell/pgdipLabs/README.md

 # Meetings
 <<what meetings occur and when>>
-<<what is the social etiquette - no calls after X pm or before Y am, etc. Urgent can only be used when << rule/scenario>>
+<<what is the social etiquette - no calls after 5 pm or before 9 am, etc. Urgent can only be used when << rule/scenario>>
 Everyone has equal voice and valuable contribution.
 Keep your language and tone professional at all times.
 Be honest.